 - Dogs swimming in a pond can easily disrupt the mating behaviours of amphibians, making it less likely for the amphibians to use the pond as a breeding pond.

 - If the pond has been used to breed, the arrival of an enthusiastic pup can damage any eggs or spawn that have been laid, or even harm any tadpoles or efts (baby newts) that may have hatched.

 - Some ponds are artificial.
 This means pond liner may have been used to ensure water remains in the pond rather than soaking into the ground.
 If dogs are often running and jumping into a pond made with an artificial liner, this can damage and degrade the liner over time, likely causing the liner to rip and the pond to leak which cannot always be fixed.

 If your dog loves a swim, it’s best for them to stick to larger bodies of water, such as, lakes, rivers, or the sea.
 If they are a real water lover, it may be best to keep them on the lead when around ponds as we know how tempting a good old dip can be.

-You can also find out more information on our #pawsagainstponds campaign here.
+You can find more information on this subject by visiting our #PawsAgainstPonds Campaign Page.